elmetal/Usuzumi/Sources/Usuzumi/Documentation.docc/Usuzumi.md

 ## Overview

 Usuzumi provides a clean, SwiftUI-native interface to Apple's PencilKit framework, making it easy to add drawing capabilities to your iOS apps.
-Whether you're building a note-taking app, a digital whiteboard, or a creative drawing application, Usuzumi offers the tools you need.
+The API follows the same pattern as WebKit for SwiftUI: a `CanvasView` (View) paired with a `CanvasBoard` (State) and `CanvasBoard.Configuration`.

 ## Getting Started